 Osteoporosis treatment: Medications can help

 If you're undergoing osteoporosis treatment, you're taking a step in the right direction for your bone health.
-But you might have many questions about your therapy.
+But perhaps you have questions about your therapy.
 Is the medication you're taking the best one for you?
 How long will you have to take it?
-Why does your doctor recommend that you take a weekly pill when your friend takes a pill only once a month?
+Why does your doctor recommend a weekly pill when your friend takes a pill only once a month?

-Bisphosphonates are the most common medications prescribed for osteoporosis treatment.
+Bisphosphonates are usually the first choice for osteoporosis treatment.
 These include:

 What are common side effects of bisphosphonate pills?

 The main side effects of bisphosphonate pills are stomach upset and heartburn.
 Don't lie down or bend over for 30 to 60 minutes to avoid the medicine washing back up into the esophagus.
 Most people who follow these tips don't have these side effects.